flatironinstitute/sciware/17_FICluster/main.md

 - Pronounced as "sef"
 - Rusty: `/mnt/ceph`
 - Popeye: `/mnt/sdceph`
-- For large data storage
+- For large, high-bandwidth data storage
 - No backups<sup>\*</sup>
 - Do not put &#x2273; 1000 files in a directory

 <small><sup>\*</sup> <code>.snap</code> is coming soon</small>

-## Timing for Ceph vs. Home
-TODO ADD NUMBER

 ## Local Scratch